 All of your clients should feel like they’re betting with a friend.
 People come to you for more than just betting.
 They want to be entertained, and that means that you need to be someone they have fun around.

 Almost all gamblers will be betting through someone else before they start working with you.
-There is an art to taking business from other bookies, along with both a “nice” way to do it and a way that will get you in big trouble if you start taking too much business from the wrong people.
+There is an art to taking business from other bookies, along with both a “nice” way to do it that is safe and ethical.

 You don’t want to start developing a bad reputation for taking clients from other bookies, so we are just going to focus on the better way to approach this type of situation: Becoming a Specialist for Other Bookies.